 A lot of cloud based backup solutions do not meet the NIST 800-171 requirements.
 There are native capabilities within many software systems that, when configured properly, can address these security requirements.

-Summary of NIST 800-171 Requirements
+NIST 800-171 Overview

 The key points to remember for how to meet the NIST 800-171 requirements are: controls, monitoring/management, end user practices, and security measures.
 Becoming NIST compliant is not a one-time activity, it’s an ongoing process where you continuously:

 - Assess – Evaluate the current situation